divyachahal12/WIL-Group-15-using-RAG/README.md

  The impact of EcoWatt AI lies in its potential to increase awareness and utilisation of underused government rebate programs.
-By simplifying access to verified data about incentives, the system can encourage more Victorians to adopt renewable energy technologies, reducing grid dependency, cutting household electricity costs, and contributing to Australia’s net-zero emission goals by 2050.
+By simplifying access to verified data about incentives, the system can encourage more Victorians to adopt renewable energy technologies, reducing energy grid dependency, cutting household electricity costs, and contributing to Australia’s net-zero emission goals by 2050.
 The project not only benefits citizens but also supports local clean energy industries by stimulating market demand.